umee-network/docs/docs/governance/community-dao/overview.md

 ****

-All payments for the Community DAO Committee will be in the form of **native UMEE tokens**.
+All payments for the [Community DAO Committee](/governance/community-dao/overview.html#the-committee) will be in the form of **native UMEE tokens**.
 Payments will be calculated in USD at the time of disbursement.
 Payments will be distributed within 48 hours after the completion of a period.

 The lead should expect to commit at least 40 hours per month to the Community DAO.
 The lead will be compensated at a monthly rate of $2,000, bringing the maximum quarterly compensation to $6,000.

 Reviewers should expect to commit a minimum of 20 hours per month to the Community DAO.
 Reviewers will be compensated at a monthly rate of $1,000, bringing their maximum quarterly compensation to $3,000.

+An additional $1,000 USD in UMEE will be reserved for unforseen operational expenses.

-The payments above bring the Community DAO’s maximum quarterly operational budget to $24,000.
+The payments above bring the Community DAO’s maximum quarterly operational budget to $25,000.

-> The funds for the committee’s pay will be allocated to the Community DAO account from the Umee Foundation.
-All unspent funds will be returned to the Umee Foundation wallet at the end of the quarter.
+> The Umee Core team will initially handle all token disbursements.

 <br>